bnel1201/pediatricIQphantoms/docs/source/usage.rst

 Examples
 --------

+The quickest and simplest way to start generating new datasets with different parameters is using the command line interface tool `make_phantoms`  and modifying the provided configuration toml files.
+The exampes below illustrate different scenarios that can be experimented with using the command line tool and config files.

 - `example_01_multiple_recon_kernels.sh <https://github.com/bnel1201/pediatricIQphantoms/blob/main/demo_01_phantom_creation.sh>`_

 The purpose of this example is to illustrate how to batch several simulations into a single config .toml file and how to update parameters while keeping everything else the same.
 This example is available in the `examples folder <https://github.com/bnel1201/pediatricIQphantoms/tree/main/examples>`_ or alternatively can be run using the following terminal command: